Kratka Ridge: History

 The area was developed in 1950 by the Joe Diener and the Angeles Winter Development Association, a group of Mount San Gorgonio ski club members.
 In 1954, the first chairlift at Kratka Ridge was constructed.
-Its single chair was believed to be one of the last of its kind in operation in 2001 apart from the single chair at Mad River Glen and [Mt Eyak Ski Area] in [Cordova Alaska].
+Its single chair was believed to be one of the last of its kind in operation in 2001 apart from the single chair at Mad River Glen and Mount Eyak Ski Area in Cordova, Alaska.

 During the 1980s and early 1990s, the Hensley family owned the majority interest in the ski area.
 Ray Hensley, a former college and professional ski racer, was the mountain manager.
 His father, Ed, often worked the grill in the basement beer garden below the bottom of Chair 1.
 They sold the ski area to John and Jacqueline Steely.

 Kratka Ridge changed its name to Snowcrest, then back to Kratka Ridge.
 After the switch back to the original name, "Kratka" referred to the skiing and snowboarding terrain from the base to the summit, while "Snowcrest" referred to the snowplay/tubing area at the base.

 On August 29, 1999, five teenagers crashed a Toyota Camry off Angeles Crest Highway (mile marker 68) when driving home from a Jujubeats "rave" party held at the then-named Snowcrest Resort.
 The families of the teens took legal actions to sue the venue owners but the disputes were settled out of court.
 This event may have contributed to a bad image of Snowcrest, prompting the owners to change the name back to Kratka Ridge.

 In 1999, an investor group led by Barry Stubblefield bought Kratka Ridge and Mt.
 Waterman, with plans to link them.
 However, the limited number of visitors delayed the expansion.
 The ski areas closed to the public, and then Stubblefield was killed in 2005 while skiing Mt.
 Waterman when it was closed and no ski patrol was present.